 Once sample segments had been selected, the next step was to prepare lists of housing units for each selected segment.
 The initial lists came from either a list of addresses for housing units obtained from a commercial vendor of the U.S. Postal Service's Delivery Sequence File (DSF) or from an original "scratch" listing.
 All addresses for each segment were requested from a commercial vendor.
-In years 2011-2013, about 2% of segments had no addresses available from the commercial vendor.
+In the 2015-2017 survey period, less than 1% of segments had no addresses available from the commercial vendor.
 These low count segments were typically in rural areas where either Post Office boxes or rural delivery addresses are present.
 For these low address count segments, an interviewer was sent to the segment to list addresses from "scratch."
-In the remaining 98% percent of the segments, an interviewer was sent to the segment to "update" the address list based on what is observed directly.
-A somewhat larger proportion of segment had relatively few addresses, implying low coverage.
+The remaining 99% percent of the segments were deemed eligible for an "update" listing.
+A stratified sample of these segments was drawn and an interviewer was sent to the selected segments to update the address lists based on what was observed directly.

-It was found that more than 50% of segments have a high probability of being nearly completely covered by the commercial list of addresses.
+Over 54% of segments were found to have a high probability of being nearly completely covered by the commercial list of addresses.
 In turn, a model was developed that predicts whether the DSF is likely to offer complete coverage of all housing units in an area segment.
 This model was used to stratify the area segments.
-Among the approximately 50% of segments that have a high probability of being well-covered by the DSF, a sample of segments to be listed was drawn.
-The sampling rate varied between 50% and 80%.
-Lines that were added to these sampled segments were given a weight that is the inverse of the probability that the segment was selected for listing.
-This weight allows these cases to represent lines that would have been added in segments where no field listing was done.
-This introduced moderate cost savings by reducing the amount of listing required, without inducing additional coverage error since units likely to not be on the list were added in a sample of area segments.
+The area segments that were in the stratum above the selected cutoff value for the estimated probability of complete coverage had a coverage rate of 97%.
+Among the approximately 50% of segments that had a high probability of being well-covered by the DSF, a sample of segments to be listed was drawn.
+The sampling rate varied between 40% and 73%.
+Lines that were added to these sampled segments were given a weight that was the inverse of the probability that the segment was selected for listing.
+This weight allowed these cases to represent lines that would have been added in segments where no field listing was done.
+This resulted in moderate cost savings by reducing the amount of listing required, and did not produce additional coverage error since units that were not likely to be on the list were added in a sample of area segments.

 The ISR production sampling and field staff have extensive experience with listing for area probability samples.
 The sampling specialists selected the core sample of area segments.
 The ISR production sampling group prepared area segment maps using TIGER files and GIS software.
 Maps guide an interviewer to the exact location of the blocks in the segment.
 Maps were generated through commercial software using the TIGER files to delineate block boundaries.

-Three levels of maps were created for each segment: a large scale view showing the location of the segment relative to major highways and streets, an intermediate scale view showing the segment relative to major streets and block boundaries within the segment, and a detailed small scale view showing individual blocks in each segment.
+Three levels of maps were created for each segment: a large-scale view showing the location of the segment relative to major highways and streets, an intermediate scale view showing the segment relative to major streets and block boundaries within the segment, and a detailed small scale view showing individual blocks in each segment.